Walnut Canyon National Monument - Cliff Dwellings in Grand Canyon State of Arizona

-Walnut Canyon is a national landmark that my husband and I visited one year in the month of February and we came away with an appreciation not only for the stunning scenery but also with our heads filled with information about which we were previously unaware.
+Walnut Canyon is a national landmark that my husband and I visited one year in the month of February.
+We came away with an appreciation not only for the stunning scenery but also with our heads filled with information about which we were previously unaware.

-This is one of many ancient Indian sites in the State of Arizona not far from the Grand Canyon, the latter of which lures numerous people from all around the world to come and visit.
-Most people come to the Grand Canyon and stare down at the magnificent canyon from the top and marvel at the Colorado River far below which continues to scour its path changing the face of the Grand Canyon a grain of sand at a time.
+This is one of many ancient Native American sites in the State of Arizona not far from the Grand Canyon.
+Most people come to the Grand Canyon and stare down at the magnificent canyon from the top and marvel at the Colorado River far below.
+The river continues to scour its path changing the face of the Grand Canyon a grain of sand at a time.

-While the Grand Canyon can be appreciated more intimately by walking or riding a mule down to the bottom or even whitewater rafting through its canyons, the majority of people (like this author) have only gazed at the magnificent scenery from the perspective of looking down at it.
+While the Grand Canyon can be appreciated more intimately by walking or riding a mule down to the bottom or whitewater rafting through its canyons, the majority of people like me have only gazed at the magnificent scenery from the perspective of looking down at it.
 The Grand Canyon appears different with the light of the day and each passing cloud.
-The viewpoints are easily accessible even for those who may be wheelchair bound.
+The viewpoints are easily accessible for people of all physical capabilities.

-For those who cannot make the steep climb down into the canyon, there is an easy paved path near the rim where one can get an overview.
+The other option for those who cannot make the steep climb down into the canyon, there is an easy paved path near the rim.
+One can get an overview perspective from that location.

 Visitor Center and Rim Trail at Walnut Canyon

-The Rim Trail allows one to gaze down upon the cliff-lined walls of the canyon lined with many trees and also cactus (depending upon whether it is north or south facing) and verdant greenery at the bottom...some 350 feet below.
-It is self-guided, paved and user friendly, little over a half-mile path where one can also see a restored pit house (a dug out depression in the ground where the Indians probably stored food supplies, or possibly even lived).
+The Rim Trail allows one to gaze down upon the cliff-lined walls of the canyon populated with many trees, cactus, and verdant greenery at the bottom which is 350 feet below.
+It is self-guided paved and user-friendly little over a half-mile path where one can also see a restored pit house.
+A pit house is a dugout depression in the ground where the Indians probably stored food supplies or possibly even lived.
 This rim trail offers two overlook points.

 Island Trail at Walnut Canyon

-This particular trail is the one that takes one down a series of many steps and while the trail is paved, it is very strenuous because of the 185 foot vertical drop especially for people who are not used to that almost 7,000 foot elevation where the air is thinner.
+This particular trail is the one that takes one down a series of many steps.
+While the trail is paved, it is very strenuous.
+It is strenuous because of the 185-foot vertical drop at an almost 7,000-foot elevation.
+The oxygen level is thinner at that elevation.

 An hour before closing time no visitors to the Walnut Canyon National Monument are even allowed to start down this Island Trail as that is approximately the time that most people take to walk this trail.
-Of course some may take even longer...thus the rules are enforced.
+Of course, some may take even longer so the rules are enforced.

-The Sinagua (pronounced like "seen aug wah") lived in this area which now encompasses about 3,600 acres of land and they grew crops such as corn, beans and squash on the upland areas while finding shelter in the limestone cliffs below the rim.
+The Sinagua (pronounced like "seen aug wah") lived in this area which now encompasses about 3,600 acres of land.
+They grew crops such as corn, beans, and squash on the upland areas while finding shelter in the limestone cliffs below the rim.

 The Island Trail takes one down to see twenty-five of such cliff dwellings where one can still see the blackened roofs where fires were tended by the ancient Indians those many centuries ago.

-While spending time in this Grand Canyon State, it is most interesting to travel just short distances away from the Grand Canyon to see many other historic sites such as this Walnut Canyon National Monument.
+While spending time in Arizona it is most interesting to travel just short distances away from the Grand Canyon to see many other historic sites such as this Walnut Canyon National Monument.

-The Sinagua Indians lived in places like the Grand Canyon, near Sunset Crater Volcano, at Wupatki National Monument, at Montezuma's Castle and at other places in this general area so it is not hard to visit many of these distinctive locations combining them all into one's vacation plans.
+The Sinagua Indians lived in places such as the Grand Canyon, near Sunset Crater Volcano, at Wupatki National Monument, at Montezuma's Castle and at other places in this general area.

 Location of Walnut Canyon National Monument